dbp/lss/README.md

 # Building

 This depends on the (unreleased as of now) library that has attoparsec parsers for the `language-css` library.
-I have a fork (currently unchanged) of that library at: https://github.com/dbp/language-css-attoparsec.
+I have a fork of that library at: https://github.com/dbp/language-css-attoparsec.

 You should install that locally, or `cabal sandbox add-source` a checkout of it.

+# Using

+If you are using the Snap Web Framework, you can use the provided `snaplet-lss` package.
+It's important to modify the development reloader in the generated `Main.hs` file in your project so that it will reload when `lss` files change.
+The line in question looks like:

+    ["snaplets/heist/templates"]

+And should be changed to:

+    ["snaplets/heist/templates", "snaplets/lss"]

 # Tests